scaleoutsean/awesome-solidfire/README.md

 - It hasn't been built, but it can be built.
 One such toy attempt can be found [here](https://github.com/scaleoutsean/solidfire-operator)
 - It is recommended to use it to automate configuration of things SolidFire that Trident CSI doesn't touch.
 Or, even better, use SolidFire CSI and avoid operator bloat

+#### Talos Linux

+- I recommend SolidFire CSI and disabled multipathing (LACP on workers and SolidFire SIPs, single storage fabric, no other storage)
+- Trident CSI can also work with Talos Linux

+#### k0rdent k0s

+- I recommend SolidFire CSI and disabled multipathing (LACP on workers and SolidFire SIPs, single storage fabric, no other storage)
+- Trident CSI can also work with k0s

 #### Red Hat OpenShift Container Platform